 Our services have changed during the COVID-19 pandemic, but our worship is still at the heart of our life as a church.

-Our Sunday services are held on Zoom and also livestreamed to Facebook.
+Our online services are held on Zoom and also livestreamed to Facebook.
 Join us on Zoom by using the meeting ID in News & Notes, or you can pray along with us on the Facebook stream below.

-Our 9:30 a.m. outdoor service one Sunday a month is also streamed on Zoom and Facebook so those worshiping from home can participate actively.
-You can also register to attend in person or receive Communion at home on those Sundays.
+Our outdoor services are also streamed on Zoom and Facebook so those worshiping from home can participate actively.